 These days, we’re more accustomed to consuming information via video content.
-In fact, YouTube is now the world’s second most popular search engine, coming in just behind Google.
+YouTube is now the world’s second most popular search engine, coming in just behind Google.

 The truth is this: if you’ve got something important to say, it’s often easier and more effective to say it with a video.

-Would you rather read a 12-page training manual, or kick your feet up on the desk and watch a 3-minute video?
-Our brain processes videos 60,000 times faster than text, negating any real cognitive strain.
+Would you rather read a 12-page training manual, or put your feet up on the desk and watch a 3-minute video?
+Our brain processes video 60,000 times faster than text, negating any real cognitive strain.
 Studies have also shown that sites which include video have on average, an extra two-minute dwell time compared to sites that don’t.

 Given how much there is to explore, two minutes is a long time to spend doing anything on the web.
 What’s more, 59% of senior executives agree that when a web page offers both text and video on the same topic, they prefer to watch the video.

 If learners don’t retain the information they find in their training, then the training isn’t very effective.
 In a world swarming with distractions, learner engagement is more important than ever.
 Studies indicate that information that is seen or heard has a greater retention rate.
 Information that’s both seen and heard is better still, making video a great training medium.
 It, therefore, helps in the fight against the mighty Forgetting Curve.

 - Information that is ‘heard’ (such as a teacher discussing something in class), has a 10% retention rate.